 Add raisins and currants and mix on low until all ingredients form a dough ball.

-Soda bread will sound hollow when tapped.
+Soda bread will have a hollow sound when tapped.

 Why put a cross on Irish soda bread

-- To Keep the Devil out- cutting a cross either kept the Devil at bay or baked him out of the bread.
+- To Keep the Devil out.
+Cutting a cross either kept the Devil at bay or baked him out of the bread.

 - As a sign of a blessing and giving thanks.

 You can decide which meaning fits best for your traditional Irish bread.

 Best way to eat Irish soda bread